sgreiss/BrickHack-11/PLANNING.md

 # Puzzles
 - Receipt on a table will lead to eating a banana to gain the red key.
+- Numbers displayed on the wall to correspond to combination lock
+- UV Light
+-
 # Potential additions
 - Magnifying glass